My name is Catherine Sly and I am a warm and welcoming professional counsellor.

 My academic background is in linguistics, the scientific study of language.
 I took a particular interest in psycholinguistics and sociolinguistics: what the things we say and how we say them tell us about ourselves and how we relate to others.

-I have a Postgraduate Diploma in Counselling and Therapy from Northbrook College, Sussex, and am a registered member of the British Association for Counselling & Psychotherapy, working to their ethical framework.
+I have a Postgraduate Diploma in Counselling and Therapy from Northbrook College, Sussex, and am an accredited member of the British Association for Counselling & Psychotherapy, working to their ethical framework.

 Catherine Sly’s Areas of Expertise

-I specialise in working with clients struggling with stress, anxiety and depression.
+I specialise in working with clients (both individuals and couples) who are struggling with relationship issues.
+I also work with a lot of people who are suffering with stress, anxiety and depression.
 However I have training and experience working with clients with a variety of difficulties and conditions.
 This includes but is not limited to:

 · abuse · addictions · alcohol and substance misuse · antenatal depression · bereavement · birth trauma · bullying · chronic worry · disability · eating disorders · generalised anxiety disorder · identity crises · illness · infertility · loss · life changes · low self-esteem · miscarriage · obsessive compulsive disorder (OCD) · panic attacks · post-natal depression · post-traumatic stress disorder (PTSD) · redundancy · relationship difficulties · self-harm · separation and divorce · sexuality · suicidal thoughts · substance abuse · trauma · work and career issues

 This list is not exhaustive.
 I would be happy to talk to you about whether I could help with any other mental health issue you might be suffering.
 I also work with clients whose goal is simply their own personal growth and development, or to understand themselves better.